WordPress: Heartbeat Control

 How to Install the Heartbeat Control Plugin

-The Heartbeat Control plugin allows you to manage and control the WordPress Heartbeat API easily.
+The Heartbeat Control plugin allows you to easily manage and control the WordPress Heartbeat API.
 You can disable it altogether or customize the settings.
 This article outlines the basic steps for configuring the plugin.
 For more comprehensive details, visit this article.